ton-blockchain/docs/docs/web3/sites-and-proxy.md

     You can visit TON Site `http://<your-adnl-address>.adnl` (`http://vcqmha5j3ceve35ammfrhqty46rkhi455otydstv66pk2tmf7rl25f3.adnl` in this example) from a browser running on a client machine as explained in Section "Accessing TON Sites" and check whether your TON Site is actually available to the public.

-    If you want to, you can register a TON DNS domain, such as 'example.ton', and create a `site` record for this domain pointing to the persistent ADNL address of your TON Site.
+    If you want to, you can [register](/web3/site-domain-management.md#How-to-link-a-TON-site-to-a-domain) a TON DNS domain, such as 'example.ton', and create a `site` record for this domain pointing to the persistent ADNL address of your TON Site.
 Then the RLDP-HTTP proxies running in client mode would resolve http://example.ton as pointing to your ADNL address and will access your TON Site.

+    You can also run a reverse proxy on a separate server and set your webserver as a remote address.
+In this case use `-R '*'@<YOUR_WEB_SERVER_HTTP_IP>:<YOUR_WEB_SERVER_HTTP_PORT>` instead of `-L '*'`.

+    Example:
+    ```
+    rldp-http-proxy/rldp-http-proxy -a 777.777.777.777:3333 -R '*'@333.333.333.333:80 -C global.config.json -A vcqmha5j3ceve35ammfrhqty46rkhi455otydstv66pk2tmf7rl25f3 -d -l tonsite.log
+    ```

+    In this case your regular webserver should be available on http://333.333.333.333:80 (this IP will not be exposed to the outside).

+    **Recommendations**

+    Since anonymity will only be available in the TON Proxy 2.0, if you do not want to disclose the IP address of your web server, you can do it in two ways:

+    * Run a reverse proxy on a separate server with `-R` flag as described above.

+    * Make a duplicate server with copy of your website and run reverse proxy locally.